 The Company does not generate operating cash flow from a producing mine and has incurred operating losses to date.
 The Company expects to incur operating losses in future periods due to continuing expenses associated with advancing its mineral projects, seeking new business opportunities, and general and administrative costs.
-The Company has relied on cash received from share issuances and advances from the senior secured debt facility to fund its business activities, including planned corporate expenditures, exploration expenses, as well as the development activities for the Warintza Project.
+The Company has relied on cash received from Common Share issuances and advances from the senior secured debt facility to fund its business activities, including planned corporate expenditures, exploration expenses, as well as the development activities for the Warintza Project.
 The Company's ability to continue as a going concern is dependent upon the successful execution of its business plan, meeting certain Warintza Project milestones, raising additional capital and/or evaluating strategic alternatives for its mineral property interests.
-The Company expects to continue to raise the necessary funds primarily through the issuance of common shares and/or advances from the senior secured debt facility in support of its business objectives.
+The Company expects to continue to raise the necessary funds primarily through the issuance of Common Shares and/or advances from the senior secured debt facility in support of its business objectives.
 While the Company has been successful in securing financing to date, there can be no assurances that future equity financing, debt facilities or strategic alternatives will be available on acceptable terms to the Company or at all, in which case the Company may need to reduce its longer-term exploration plans.
 These financing requirements will result in dilution of existing Solaris shareholders.
 Failure to obtain such financing may result in delay or indefinite postponement of Solaris' activities.

-In December 2023, the Company entered into definitive agreements to a financing package consisting of up to \$80,000 in financing including a \$60,000 Senior Loan of which \$30,000 was received on closing and the remaining amount to be made available in two tranches based on achieving certain milestones.
-The Company also received \$10,000 on issuance of common shares with an additional \$10,000 of equity financing available if certain conditions are met.
+In December 2023, the Company entered into definitive agreements to a financing package consisting of up to \$80,000 in financing including a \$60,000 Senior Loan of which \$45,000 has been received and the remaining amount to be made available based on achieving certain milestones.
+The Company also received \$20,000 on issuance of Common Shares.
 There are no guarantees that the Company will meet the conditions to receive the additional amounts under the financing package.
 In addition, the Senior Loan has a financial covenant which requires the Company to maintain an unrestricted cash balance of \$5,000 in Canada.
-On January 11, 2024, the Company announced that it has entered into a subscription agreement in respect of an approximately C\$130,000 private placement of common shares of Solaris by Zijin.
-The closing of the private placement is subject to customary conditions precedent and applicable regulatory approvals, including (i) receipt of the requisite approval of the TSX, (ii) receipt of regulatory approval under the Investment Canada Act, and (iii) receipt of regulatory approval from the relevant authorities in the People's Republic of China.